 15 of the best brunch spots in The Cotswolds

 1. The Hive, Stow-on-the-Wold

 Best for: Sashimi smoked salmon

-Other options include smashed avocado on sourdough with eggs and chilli jam, or a sashimi smoked salmon platter.
+Other options include smashed avocado on sourdough with eggs and chilli jam (my personal favourite), or a sashimi smoked salmon platter.

 2. Lynwood & Co, various locations

 Though the locations are quintessentially English, Lynwood and Co was established to bring Sydney’s community-focused coffee culture from the other side of the world.

 I know you’ll love the extensive coffee menu that’s based on blends from Extract of Bristol.
 Meanwhile bread comes from the company’s own Carterton bakery, and meat comes from a supplier right by the Lechlade branch.